moltenib/simple-duplicate-finder/README.md

 ### Coming soon

-- Context menu on right click with the following options:
+- Context menu on right click with the options:
   - Open the containing directory (with one file only)
   - Rename (id.)
   - Swap file names (with two files only)